Deal With The Devil

-Silly Daph.
-The Malfoys don't see reason.
+Silly Daphne.
+The Malfoys didn't see reason.
 Reason must be defined by blood.
 Well, the Greengrass family was a pureblood one.
 Oh, that was not enough.
 Well then, reason must be written in blood.

 Astoria was the one who was in love with Draco and wanted to marry him, so why was reason written in Daphne's blood?

-Unfortunately, Daphne was the one who had to take care of things.
-Their father was busy with his job and their mother was senile.
-That left Daph to make most of the decision around the Greengrass house.
+Unfortunately, Daphne was the one who had had to take care of things.
+Their father was busy with his job, and their mother was senile.
+That left Daphne to make most of the decisions around the Greengrass house.
 So she and Astoria had dressed up and visited Malfoy Manor for a discussion about the engagement.
-They'd been invited in pleasantly by Winky, Draco had shown them into the sitting room, and Narcissa had left the room to get some tea, Draco had taken Astoria onto the balcony to show her his family Animagus.
+They'd been invited in pleasantly by Winky, Draco had shown them into the sitting room, and Narcissa had left the room to get some tea.
+Draco then had taken Astoria onto the balcony to show her his family Animagus.
 Yes, Draco could create the peacock now.